-- o Encourage leveraging of other sources for both construction and homebuyer assistance in order to (a) maximize the effectiveness of the SFTC and (b) to build and sell as many affordable homes as possible.
+- encourage leveraging of other sources for both construction and homebuyer assistance in order to (a) maximize the effectiveness of the SFTC and (b) to build and sell as many affordable homes as possible.
 This includes giving priority to development teams that are willing to contribute resources to the project, including but not limited to: gap financing, homebuyer mortgage assistance, land donation, contributions toward infrastructure costs, waived or reduced development fees, and staffing resources for compliance monitoring during the Affordability Period.
 The Affordability Period is defined in R.C.
-175.17(A)(9) to mean the period that commences on the date of sale of a single-family dwelling constructed as part of a qualified project to the initial qualified buyer and continues through subsequent qualified buyers for ten years. - o The policies and procedures outlined in this plan, which governs the first fiscal year (July 1, 2023 June 30, 2024) of the four-year SFTC program, have been designed to support projects that are ready to proceed and be completed successfully on time and promptly sold to Qualified Buyers.
-Scoring will be weighted toward experienced Development Teams and shovel-ready projects. - o The strength of the local market for new for-sale single family dwellings and the likelihood of the Development Team selling the completed homes in a reasonable time will be important considerations in the allocation process.
+175.17(A)(9) to mean the period that commences on the date of sale of a single-family dwelling constructed as part of a qualified project to the initial qualified buyer and continues through subsequent qualified buyers for ten years. - The policies and procedures outlined in this plan, have been designed to support projects that are ready to proceed and be completed successfully on time and promptly sold to Qualified Buyers.
+Scoring will be weighted toward experienced Development Teams and shovel-ready projects. - The strength of the local market for new for-sale single family dwellings and the likelihood of the Development Team selling the completed homes in a reasonable time will be important considerations in the allocation process.

-These goals are subject to change in future allocation plans based on evaluation of the 2024 program.
+These goals are subject to change based on future evaluation of state need.